top of page

 Gilding Handle of Sui — Shaanxi Archeology Institute (Photo by Dongmaiying)

-Consequently, Yang Guang, the Emperor Yang of Sui, invented the famous Imperial Examination System, which was aimed at selecting officials based on their talent and ability through relatively fair tests instead of their family origins.
+Consequently, Emperor Yang of Sui, Yang Guang, introduced the renowned Imperial Examination System, designed to select officials based on merit and ability through impartial tests, rather than their family background.

 It was not perfect initially; however, it still strongly challenged the System of the Dominant Family that had lasted for hundreds of years.